Register for Bench-Bar and Annual Conference at Borgata

 Entrants are asked to consider the following: "As you embark on summer vacations or enjoy the remainder of the season here in Philadelphia, the Young Lawyers Division asks you to capture particularly compelling images of environmental awareness and natural conservation.
 What did you witness during your travels that showcases nature's untouched beauty?
 What efforts did you see toward preserving it?"

-One submission per entrant can be e-mailed to firstname.lastname@example.org in JPG format.
+One submission per entrant can be e-mailed to firstname.lastname@example.org or email@example.com in JPG format.
 A professional panel of judges will select the winner.
-The deadline for entries is Monday, Sept.
-20. Stay tuned for more details.

 YLD Election Information Session Sept.
 20

 The Young Lawyers Division is holding an information session for anyone interested in learning more about the YLD or running in the YLD election on Monday, Sept.
 20 at 12 p.m. in the 11th Floor Conference Center of Bar Association headquarters, 1101 Market St.

 There is no cost to attend. but registration is required, click here to register

 .
 Lunch will be provided.
 For more information, contact Albertine DuFrayne at 215-523-6900 or firstname.lastname@example.org

 The Insurance Law Committee and Securities Regulation Committee will present the CLE program "Straight Talk About the Risks Facing Directors & Officers" on Tuesday, Sept.
 21.